yuanqing/sticky/README.md

 ### s.init()

-Re-initialise the component ie. recomputes the items we want to make sticky, and so on.
+Re-initialises the component, ie. recomputes the items we want to make sticky.
 This is uesful if any changes were made to the contents of the given `elem`.

-This method is called internally when `stiky` is first called.
+## Limitations

+- Do not use an `id` attribute to style elements that match the `itemSelector`.
+(It is okay to add an `id` to these elements as a [fragment identifier](https://en.wikipedia.org/wiki/Fragment_identifier).)

 ## Installation